kawaiiDango/pano-scrobbler/faq.md

 This happens if you have more than one scrobbler running.
 Disable or uninstall other scrobblers.
 Disconnect your Spotify account from the last.fm website.

+### How do I scrobble only the first artist instead of all the performers?

+Go to Configure > Use the first artist only

 ### [android] The app is scrobbling non music videos from YouTube

 Unfortunately there is no way to detect whether a video is a music video, from the metadata provided